LoonyPandora/URL-Shorten/README.markdown

 - Tiny Arrows (DONE)
 - TinyURL (DONE)

-Should be there for launch (require API key methods)
+Should be there for launch (I need to sign up for their API)

 - awe.sm
 - Ow.ly